How to Draw Comic Books - A Beginner's Guide

 I do cartoons for fun.
 I like to create my own little cute characters and end up making short comic books revolving around these very figures.
 This page is all about how to draw comic books for beginners.

 Did you know that drawing comic books can act as an outlet for your emotions and can reduce stress?
 Comic books are very different from other forms of books in that they have great storytelling capabilities and even have a greater visual appeal.

 In order to draw comic books, you need to know some basic things.

 Develop Your Own Style!

-Serious kind of cartoons call for more serious illustrations whereas for lighter themed cartoons you can add cute characters with funny features.
+Serious kinds of cartoons call for more serious illustrations whereas for lighter-themed cartoons you can add cute characters with funny features.

 1. Story Boarding

 Storyboards can be considered as a rough draft of your entire comic book.
 It tells the sequence in which the story flows in your book from start to finish.
 You should have an idea of how your book will turn out and storyboarding hence forms a very important element in comic book creations.